Sara Giraudeau: Career

 She grew up with two parents who were actors, and made her first on-screen appearance when she was only 10, in the movie Les caprices d'un fleuve directed by her father.
 In 2018, she won the César Award for Best Supporting Actress for Bloody Milk.

 On television, she's most known for playing Marina Loiseau in the TV Series The Bureau broadcast on Canal+ from 2015 to 2020.

 She made her debut in theater with The Vagina Monologues in 2005.
 She won the Molière Award for Best Female Newcomer and the Raimu Award for Best Newcomer in 2007 for La Valse des pingouins and the Molière Award for Best Actress for Le Syndrome de l'oiseau in 2023.

 Life

 Sara Giraudeau is the daughter of Anny Duperey and Bernard Giraudeau.
 She has an older brother named Gaël.

-She lives with the actor Simon Hubert, with whom she has three daughters: the eldest was born on May 22, 2011, the second was born on June 28, 2016, the same birthday of her grandmother, Anny Duperey, and their third daughter in March 2022.
+She lives with the actor Simon Hubert.
+They have three daughters, born May 22, 2011, June 28, 2016, and March 2022.
+The middle daughter shares a birthday with her grandmother, Anny.